-Before Covid-19, we met for breakfast twice per month in the restaurant of Brewer’s Fayre, Gordano Gate, Portishead with a speaker meeting on the first Thursday of the month and a business meeting on the third Thursday.
-Meetings started at about 7:15 am and ended at 8:30 am to allow members to get to work.
-We moved to online meetings via Zoom during the Covid-19 lockdown and temporarily to face-to-face meetings at The Ship Inn in the evenings.
-We have now moved back to our normal pattern of breakfast meetings at Brewer's Fayre from the beginning of March 2022.
+We meet for breakfast twice per month in the restaurant of Brewer’s Fayre, Gordano Gate, Portishead with a speaker meeting on the first Thursday of the month and a business meeting on the third Thursday.
+Meetings start at about 7:15 am and end at 8:30 am to allow members to get to work.
+If the venue is unavailable (during the school holidays), we meet at The Ship Inn in the evenings at 7:30 pm instead. .

 We meet at other times for various fundraising and social events.
 We have worked in partnership with a number of other local organisations and charities.
-This year our main charities for the 2021/2022 year are: The Jessie May Trust, Ebenezer Rural Clinic in Swaziland (Kingdom of eSwatini) and Nicola Corry Support Foundation.
+This year our main charities for the 2022/2023 year are: The Jessie May Trust, Ebenezer Rural Clinic in Swaziland (Kingdom of eSwatini) and Nicola Corry Support Foundation

 Christmas Trolley Dash Fundraiser